Byron Buxton Player Props: Twins vs. Marlins

 - The pitching staff for the Marlins had a collective nine K/9 last season, the eighth-best in MLB.

-- The Marlins gave up 173 total home runs last season (1.1 per game) to rank 17th in baseball.
+- Marlins pitchers combined to surrender 173 total home runs last year (1.1 per game).
+That ranked 17th in baseball.

-- Alcantara (0-0) starts for the Marlins, his second of the season.
+- Luzardo (1-0) takes the mound for the Marlins to make his second start this season.

-- In his last time out on Thursday, the righty tossed 5 2/3 innings against the New York Mets, giving up three earned runs while surrendering three hits.
+- The left-hander last pitched on Friday against the New York Mets, when he tossed 5 2/3 scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.